 Auto: The computer will select the optimal setting.
 Disabled: The hard drive will run in normal mode.

 IDE Secondary Master UDMA: This allows you to select the mode of operation for the hard drive.
-The default is Auto.

 Auto: The computer will select the optimal setting.
 Disabled: The hard drive will run in normal mode.